 Washakie Menus are available through YourNutrition, an interactive tool for viewing menus and nutrient information.

 What are the recreational activities?

-Participants have access to UW athletic facilities, including the swimming pool, weight room, aerobics room, and tennis courts.
-An introduction to the Half Acre Gym climbing wall is a popular activity.
+Participants will learn to rock climb with trained professionals and have access to UW athletic facilities, including the swimming pool, weight room, aerobics room, and tennis courts.